cglamb/Go_Random_Forest/README.md

 ## Golang Implementation
 The random forest was implemented in Golang using Andy Sun’s random forest library available at: https://github.com/fxsjy/RF.go/tree/master.
 The library by default includes support for goroutines allowing for trees to be calculated concurrently.
 Sun’s library also includes a prediction function which was used to make predictions against the test data.
 Custom functions were developed to calculate accuracy, precision, recall, and f1 score.
-Profiling was competed using the pprof library.
+Profiling was completed using the pprof library.
 The resource utilization diagram produced by pprof is available at Log/Go/Go Profile (100 trees and 100 features at split)

 ## R Implementation
 The random forest was implemented in R using Breiman and Cutler’s random forest library: https://www.stat.berkeley.edu/~breiman/RandomForests/.
-Runtime and resource utilization was tracked using R Studios (2023.12.1) built in profiling tool.
+Runtime and resource utilization was tracked using R Studio's (2023.12.1) built in profiling tool.
 Profile reports and console logs are saved in /logs/R.

 ## Python Implementation
 The random forest was implemented in Python using sklearn (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 Sklearn supports parallel processing using the n_jobs parameter.